Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 ### Status
 We are working closely with engineering teams to enable this functionality for the Contoso Tenant.
 As a workaround, Subscriptions are created using GitHub Actions, having a Service Principal to call the POST API.

+## Deploying the reference implementation fails due to 'Policy <name> cannot be found (404)'

+### Area
+ARM backend storage

+### Issue
+When deploying to a region that is paired (e.g., EastUS, which is paired with EastUs2), resources deployed in deployment 1 who's referenced in deployment 2 may fail due to replication latency in ARM backend storage.
+This will cause the overall deployment to fail

+### Status
+While this is being fixed, it is recommended to re-run the deployment of the reference implementation with the same input parameter, and the deployment should succeed.

 ## Unable to use policy aliases on Microsoft.Resources/subscriptions

 ### Area